-Alongside the Essential Curriculum we use the Read Write Inc programme to teach daily phonics across the whole school.
+Alongside the Essential Curriculum for English, we use the Read Write Inc programme to teach daily phonics across the school.
 This programme allows our children to quickly learn to recognise sounds and blends which helps them become fluent and confident readers.

-Each year group in Key Stage One have a classroom base, a shared area, a learning den and an outdoor classroom.
-These areas are used all year round to support our delivery of the National Curriculum.
+Each year group in Key Stage One have a classroom base, a shared area and an outdoor classroom.